Crémant On

 Crémant du Jura Brut White Blend

 100% Pinot Noir!
 Pungent nose of underbrush and raspberries on seashells.
 Yeast and honestly a little pleasant stank.
 Juicy.
 Lush texture.
-Love it. — 4 months ago
+Love it. — a year ago

 Serge, Severn and 5 others liked this